P233/Syntax-highlighting-for-Sass/README.md

 ### Sublime Text
 Rename the downloaded folder as you like, and then move it into the Packages folder of Sublime Text.

+### TextMate
+Firstly, move the `Solarized (Light).tmTheme` file into `~/Library/Application Support/TextMate/Themes/`, then add `.tmbundle` extension to the downloaded folder and move it in to `~/Library/Application Support/TextMate/Bundles/`.
+If the folder doesn't exist, create one.

 ## Scope Selectors

 I have shared a custom `Solarized (Light).tmTheme` in Color Scheme folder, so that you can see how this highlighting package works.
 And you can also build/modify your own color scheme with the following scope selectors.
 (Learn more about Scope Selectors and Color Scheme, take a look at [Textmate Scope Selectors](http://manual.macromates.com/en/scope_selectors) and [Textmate Themes](http://manual.macromates.com/en/themes.html).)
 If you make a color scheme for this package, please [let me know](mailto:40132147@qq.com).
 I'd like to add a link here.